-Based on careful review of the Tactical Combat Casualty Care (TCCC) Guidelines, the authors developed a list of proposed changes for inclusion in a comprehensive change proposal.
-To be included in the proposal, individual changes had to meet at least one of three criteria: (1) The change was primarily tactical rather than clinical; (2) the change was a minor modification to the language of an existing TCCC Guideline; and (3) the change, though clinical, was straightforward and noncontentious.
+Based upon careful review of the Tactical Combat Casualty Care (TCCC) Guidelines, the authors developed a list of proposed changes for inclusion in a comprehensive change proposal.
+To be included in the proposal, individual changes had to meet at least one of three criteria:

+- 1) The change was primarily tactical rather than clinical in nature. - 2) The change was a minor modification to the language of an existing TCCC Guideline. - 3) The change, though clinical, was straightforward and non-contentious.

 The authors presented their list to the TCCC Working Group for review and approval at the 7 September 2016 meeting of the Committee on Tactical Combat Casualty Care (CoTCCC).
 Twenty-three items met with general agreement and were retained in this change proposal.

-Proximate Causes for This Proposed Change
+Proximate Causes for this Proposed Change

-- 1. Medics, Corpsmen, and Pararescuemen (PJs) on the Committee on Tactical Combat Casualty Care (CoTCCC) expressed a need for a new Tactical Combat Casualty Care (TCCC) knowledge product that is both more concise than previous products and optimized for use on a personal electronic device such as a smartphone or tablet. - 2.
+- 1. Medics, corpsmen, and pararescuemen (PJs) on the Committee on Tactical Combat Casualty Care (CoTCCC) expressed a need for a new TCCC knowledge product that is both more concise than previous products and is optimized for use on a personal electronic device such as a smart phone or tablet. - 2.
 These combat medical personnel also requested the TCCC Guidelines be rendered in an algorithmic format. - 3.
-Responding to these requests required a comprehensive review of the TCCC Guidelines and that afforded an opportunity for several improvements throughout. - 4.
-Comprehensive review provides an opportunity to integrate lessons learned and best practices garnered from the plast 15 years of conflict that have not yet been included in TCCC guidelines. - 5.
-The proposed changes will enable the Defense Health Agency's ongoing TCCC Web-Mobile project to produce improved and more concise TCCC messaging tailored for Combat medical personnel.
+Responding to these requests required a comprehensive review of the TCCC Guidelines and that afforded an opportunity for a number of improvements throughout. - 4.
+Comprehensive review provides an opportunity to integrate lessons learned and best practices garnered from the last fifteen years of conflict that have not yet been included in TCCC guidelines. - 5.
+The proposed changes will enable the Defense Health Agency's ongoing TCCC Web-Mobile project to produce improved and more concise TCCC messaging tailored for combat medical personnel.

-Summary of Changes Recommended in This Paper
+Summary of Changes Recommended in this Paper